EhsanKA/ParametricUMAP_paper/README.md

 ![parametric-umap-algorithm](images/UMAP-OUTLINE-bot-small.png)

+This is for test.
 This repository contains the code needed to reproduce the results in the paper "Parametric UMAP: learning embeddings with deep neural networks for representation and semi-supervised learning" by Sainburg, McInnes, and Gentner (2020).

 Citation: